New Standard Paves the Way for Alkali-Activated Cements in the Construction Industry

 Lucideon has been developing and applying their proprietary MIDAR technology based on alkali-activated cements for several years.
 Though technically authenticated to meet the requirements for many applications, the lack of acceptance by building standards has proved to be a major hurdle when planning a route to the European market.
 BSI has recently published a new standard, 'Construction Materials – Alkali-Activated Cementitious Material and Concrete – Specification', which will remove this obstacle.

 The new standard defines raw material and product performance specifications; this gives manufacturers of construction materials the opportunity to develop products based on alkali-activated cement technologies, safe in the knowledge that they comply with a European standard of approval.
 The standard refers to, and benchmarks against a number of well used cement standards, thus ensuring consumer confidence in the new technology.

-Dr. Kambiz Kalantari, Operations Manager, Materials, Lucideon, said:
+Dr. Kambiz Kalantari - Operations Manager, Materials at Lucideon, said: